MProuts/nand2tetris/projects/06/assembler/test/README.md

 python3 -m pytest
 ```

-Note that using `python -m` adds the current directory to sys.path.
+Note that using `python -m` adds the current directory to `sys.path`.